-In contrast to the work outlined above, this chapter showcases productivity metric of interpreters for DSMLs that transform models into implementation artifacts.
-This metric is important since interpreter developers need to understand not only the quantitative benefit of an interpreter but also the development effort for which the interpreter is justified.
+In contrast to the work outlined above, this chapter showcases (1) a quantitative productivity metric of developing DSMLs and (2) a quantitative productivity metric of DSML interpreters that transform models into implementation artifacts.
+These metrics are important since DSML developers and interpreter developers need to understand not only the quantitative benefit of DSMLs and interpreters but also the development effort for which the DSML and interpreter are justified.

-3. Overview of the Distributed QoS Modeling Language (DQML)
+QUANTITATIVE PRODUCTIVITY ANALYSIS DSML Case Study: Overview of the Distributed QoS Modeling Language (DQML)

-The Distributed QoS Modeling Language (DQML) is a DSML that addresses key inherent and accidental complexities of ensuring semantically compatible QoS policy configurations for publish/subscribe (pub/sub) middleware.
+The Distributed QoS Modeling Language (DQML) is a DSML that addresses key inherent and accidental complexities of ensuring semantically compatible QoS policy configurations for publish/subscribe

+(pub/sub) middleware.
 Semantic compatibility is accomplished when the combination and interaction of the specified QoS policies produce the overall desired QoS for the system, i.e., when the system executes with the QoS that is intended.
 DQML automates the analysis and synthesis of semantically compatible QoS policy configurations for the OMG Data Distribution Service (DDS), which is an open standard for QoS-enabled pub/sub middleware (Object Management Group, 2007).
 DQML was developed using the Generic Modeling Environment (GME) (Ledeczi, Bakay, Maroti, Volgyesi, Nordstrom, Sprinkle, & Karsai, 2001), which is a metaprogrammable environment for developing DSMLs.